UWMRO/react-tutorial/README.md

 **Goal:** add a new static JSX component to the webapp.

 First, open the project directory in your favourite editor and navigate to `App.jsx`.
 If you're familiar with JavaScript this file may look funny.
 It's a JS file, and contains a JS function, but it also has what looks like HTML code.
 This is actually a [JSX](https://reactjs.org/docs/introducing-jsx.html) file (thus the extension).
-In JSX JavaScript funcitons can return HTML tags and elements without treating them as strings.
-What's more, JSX HTML elements (called `components`) are actually JS functions, and their properties are actually function arguments.
+In JSX JavaScript functions can return HTML tags and elements without treating them as strings.
+What's more, JSX HTML elements (called **components**) are actually JS functions, and their properties are actually function arguments.
 This makes JSX extremely powerful because HTML can now be handled in a programmatic way, and it's one of the strengths of React.

 The `App` component returns all the HTML elements we see in our webapp.
 Among them there's a link to the React documentation (the `<a>` component).
 Let's add a new link to the MRO website.
 To do that add this code before the existing `<a>` component.